||4 days ago|

 That repo contains build recipes, patches, IPS (i.e., pkg(7)) manifests, and other files necessary to download, prep, build, test, package and publish open source software.
 The build infrastructure makes use of hierarchical Makefiles which provide dependency and recipe information for building the components.
 In order to build the contents of the Userland gate, you need to clone it.
 Since you are reading this, you may already have.

 The canonical repository internal to Oracle is stored in Mercurial, and is mirrored to an external Git repository on GitHub.
 In order to build or develop in the gate, you will need to clone it.
-You can do so with one of the following commands.
-Internal:
+For the external Git repository you can do so with the following command:

 $ git clone https://github.com/oracle/solaris-userland /scratch/clone